How to safely enable remote work by improving the resilience of your company with Azure Virtual Desktop

 As mentioned at the beginning, before, to have a remote desktop service (VDI) a complex infrastructure was required.
 For example, apart from the machines to which users connect to access their information and applications, it was necessary to have many other servers to support the service (gateways to establish connections, broker for interactions between clients and some more to guarantee access, security, system performance and redundancy for high availability).
 All of this made deployment and maintenance arduous, complex and very expensive.

-Now, with WVD, all that complexity is kept to a minimum, as these services are hosted in Azure and are transparent to users and administrators.
+Now, with AVD, all that complexity is reduced to a minimum, as these services are hosted in Azure and are transparent to users and administrators.
 In this way, Microsoft offers all the management of the service (PaaS), with which IT is limited to managing the configuration centrally and from the same Azure portal along with the rest of the services.
-In addition, IT can very easily manage the applications that users use, in a totally centralized way (in fact, instead of using the typical templates, the applications can reside in a common repository and not in the virtual machine).
+In addition, IT can very easily manage the applications that users use, in a totally centralized way (in reality, instead of using the typical templates, the applications can reside in a common repository and not in the virtual machine).

-Therefore, with WVD, since Microsoft takes over the management and maintenance of a part of the infrastructure, IT focuses only on the part of the users, applications and operating system, managing these in a very simple way.
+Therefore, with AVD, given that Microsoft takes over the management and maintenance of a part of the infrastructure, IT focuses only on the part of the users, applications and operating system, managing these in a very simple way.

-From Softeng, as specialists in Windows Virtual Desktop, we offer you our experience in this area, advising you and helping you get it up and running in a matter of days.
+From Softeng, as specialists in Azure Virtual Desktop, we offer you our experience in this area, advising you and helping you get it up and running in a matter of days.

-Do you want to know more about our service around Windows Virtual Desktop and how we can help you?
+Do you want to know more about our service around Azure Virtual Desktop and how we can help you?
 Contact us!